Labour says party members’ data has been breached in ‘cyber incident’

 The National Crime Agency (NCA), National Cyber Security Centre (NCSC) and the Information Commissioner’s Office (ICO) have all been informed, the party said.

-The statement added that the breached data “includes information provided to the party by its members, registered and affiliated supporters, and other individuals who have provided their information to the party”.
+The statement added that the breached data “includes information provided to the party by its members, registered and affiliated supporters, and other individuals who have provided their information to the party.”

-The party is “working closely and on an urgent basis” with the IT firm in order to understand the full scope and impact of the incident – but it is not yet know how many people have been hit by the breach.
+It said it was “working closely and on an urgent basis” with the IT firm in order to understand the full scope and impact of the incident – but it is not yet know how many people have been hit by the breach.

-Labour’s membership website has been down in recent days due to the cyber incident at the IT firm, the party confirmed – though a spokesman said Labour’s own data systems were “unaffected” by this incident.
+The party also confirmed that its membership website has been down for several days, though a spokesman said Labour’s own data systems were “unaffected” by the breach.

+The NCA said it is leading a criminal investigation into what happened.
+“We are working closely with partners to mitigate any potential risk and assess the nature of this incident,” said an agency spokesperson.

-The party urged members and supporters who may have been affected to take extra precautions online precautions online, in line with NCSC guidance.
+Labour urged members and supporters who may have been affected to take extra precautions online, in line with NCSC guidance.

 A NCSC spokesman said: “We are aware of this issue and are working with the Labour Party to fully investigate and mitigate any potential impact.